This post was most recently updated on February 8th, 2022.2 min read.

 But when generating the SQL file, I got nothing but an empty file.
-No matter what was my startup project, working directory, context, target folder, or other variables – the result was always just an empty file.
+No matter what my startup project was, – working directory, context, target folder, or other variables – the result was always just an empty file.

 dotnet ef migrations add MyMigration

-To create a SQL script for said migration, this is the command our documentation said you need to run:
+To create a SQL script for said migration, this is the command that our documentation said that you need to run:

 dotnet ef script MyMigration